To run a thriving Shopify store, you must adjust according to valuable data rather than guesswork or assumptions.

 Ecommerce Tracking Elements

-While website traffic can shed light on your online searchability, it does not show a complete picture of your store’s performance.
+While website traffic can highlight your online searchability, it does not show a complete picture of your store’s performance.

 Here are the two most important things that you should track with Google Analytics: